uintdev/qrserv/README.md

 ## Releases

-Android version is soon be made available on the Play Store...

-All builds are to be finalised not too long from now.
-Keep an eye out.

-~~Android and Windows builds can be found in the 'releases' section of this repository.~~
+Android and Windows builds can be found in the [releases](releases) section of this repository.

 Note: Android builds on GitHub will have a different certificate than builds on the Play Store.
 In other words, you cannot upgrade a build from installation source A via source B and vice versa.